İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Relieves speech difficulties caused by missing teeth and provides comfort.
 While missing teeth can make pronunciation and chewing difficult, dentures allow for clearer speech and more comfortable eating.
 They protect the health of the remaining teeth by filling gaps that can lead to decay or misalignment problems.

-If medically necessary, dentures are covered by insurance, but many people prefer to have them custom-made.
+If medically necessary, prostheses are covered by insurance, but many people prefer to have them custom-made.
 Visit our local clinic for a quote.
 Our staff will be happy to help you with your inquiry.

 Prosthesis Fabrication Process